-- Staff are discouraged from heavy lifting; - Heavy items are delivered as close to the point of use as possible and broken down into manageable loads; - Estates staff have access to trolleys etc. to move heavy items; and - The Bursar periodically reminds catering and estates staff about lifting techniques.
+- Staff are discouraged from heavy lifting; - Heavy items are delivered as close to the point of use as possible and broken down into manageable loads; - Estates staff have access to trolleys etc. to move heavy items; - The Bursar reminds catering and estates staff about lifting techniques; and - Periodic training is given to teaching and support staff about manual handling techniques.

-11. WORK AT HEIGHT
+12. WORKING AT HEIGHT